 Main elements in going about my work

-- Skepticism of much of the 'received wisdom' we tend to take for granted
+- Skepticism of the 'received wisdom' we tend to take at face-value

 - An open mind, with as much understanding & compassion as I can muster